Great Plains Center Home

 National Teacher Certification

 The Great Plains Center for National Teacher Certification in the Jones Institute for Educational Excellence at Emporia State University offers a program of professional development at no cost for teachers in Kansas going through the NBPTS assessment process.
 The Center’s program has the support and approval of both the president of NBPTS and the Kansas Board of Regents; in fact, it is the only institute in Kansas that has approval from both.
 The Center’s program of support consistently achieves a certification rate well above the national average.
-For the last eight years the initial success rates of teachers using the center's services have averaged nearly 80% compared to the nation’s average of 40%.
+For the last nine years the initial success rates of teachers using the center's services have averaged nearly 80% compared to the nation’s average of 40%.
 The Director of the Center, and the National Board Certified Teachers (NBCTs) in Kansas who serve as candidate support providers for the program:

 - are knowledgeable about the NBPTS assessments and the various certifications available; in fact, many are additionally certified as candidate support providers by NBPTS;